-Barnard seeks to hire a tenure-track Assistant Professor in Computer Science for the academic year beginning July 1, 2020.
+Barnard seeks to hire a tenure-track assistant professor in Computer Science for the academic year beginning July 1, 2022.

-Applications should be submitted electronically at http://careers.barnard.edu/postings/4850 and should include a cover letter; a curriculum vitae; a research statement highlighting past experiences and future plans; a teaching, mentoring, and diversity statement describing teaching, mentoring, and diversity philosophy, experiences, and interests; contact information for three references; and up to three pre/reprints of scholarly work.
+Applications should be submitted electronically at http://careers.barnard.edu/postings/5870 and should include a cover letter; a curriculum vitae; a research statement highlighting past accomplishments and future plans; a teaching and mentoring statement describing teaching and mentoring philosophy, experiences, and interests; a diversity statement describing experience and plans to promote diversity, equity, and inclusion; contact information for three references; and up to three pre/reprints of scholarly work.

 Barnard College is an Equal Opportunity Employer and is actively committed to creating a diverse and inclusive community.
 We especially encourage applications from women, people of color, persons with disabilities, LGBTQ people, and individuals from other underrepresented groups.